timelyportfolio/rCharts_rickshaw_gettingstarted/index.md

 It's clear that the South is growing quickly, but instead of painting this chart as a stacked graph it would be nice to see how these growth patterns line up against each other.
 We set the renderer in a callback, and then ask the graph to update.

-In addition to setting the default renderer for the graph, we've added a little JavaScript to observe clicks between our stack/line toggle whose job is to update the type of renderer we're using and render the graph appropriately.
+In addition to using the rCharts HTML for the chart, with `slidify` we can add a little JavaScript to observe clicks between our stack/line toggle whose job is to update the type of renderer we're using and render the graph appropriately.

+For one final improvement we will also remove the `set( ... = FALSE )` to show all the nice default functionality that rCharts implementation of Rickshaw provides.
+Make sure to check out the tooltip details on hover and the interactive legend.

 <div id="chart_container">
         <div id="example07"></div>